 Other Models from Idle

 Wondering what else Idle has to offer?
 Below, I’ll share the three other mattresses from Idle.
 Let’s see how the Idle Gel Foam compares to the Idle Gel Plush, the Idle Hybrid, and the Idle Latex Hybrid!

 - I’d say this mattress is a bit softer than the Idle Gel Foam, thanks to its thicker layers of memory foam that let you sink in more.

-- While the Idle Gel Foam does a swell job with pressure relief, I think the Idle Gel Plush performs better in this area due to its thicker layers of soft foam.
+- While the Idle Gel Foam does a swell job with pressure relief, I think the Idle Gel Plush performs better in this area.

 - Unlike the Idle Gel Foam, the Idle Hybrid uses a layer of pocketed coils for support along with foam layers for softness — this is what makes it a hybrid mattress.

-- I think the bounce of this medium-firm mattress is much better than the Idle Gel Foam for back/side combination sleepers, since it allows for greater mobility when changing positions.
+- I think the bounce of this medium-firm mattress makes it much better than the Idle Gel Foam for combination sleepers, since it allows for greater mobility when changing positions.

 - Interested in learning more?
-Check out my full review of the Idle Hybrid mattress!
+Check out my full Idle Hybrid mattress review!

 - I think the Idle Latex Hybrid’s coiled layer makes it a bit firmer than the Idle Gel Foam, which means you won’t get as much pressure relief from it.